iancze/iancze.github.io/content/courses/astro589/lectures/02-fourier-transform-I/index.md

 $$
 f(x) *f(x) = \int_{-\infty}^\infty f^*(u) f(u + x)\\,\mathrm{d}u
 $$
-and it has the Fourier transform $|F(s)|^2$.
+and it has the Fourier transform \\(|F(s)|^2\\).

-If you've ever worked with Gaussian processes, you might recognize this relationship between the autocorrelation (the kernel function) and the power spectrum of the Gaussian process.
+If you've ever worked with (stationary) Gaussian processes (e.g., squared-exponential, Matern, etc...), you might recognize this relationship between the autocorrelation (the kernel function) and the power spectrum of the Gaussian process.